Amy Ryan biography

 Her film debut was in the small budget effort, Roberta (1999), which screened at Sundance but was never released to theaters.
 The following year she played a supporting role in the award-winning You Can Count On Me (2000), starring Mark Ruffalo, Matthew Broderick and Laura Linney.
 In the thriller Keane (2004), she played Abigail Breslin's mother, followed by a small role in Steven Spielberg's War of the Worlds (2005).
 In the multi-award winning Capote (2005) starring Philip Seymour Hoffman, Ryan played Marie Dewey.

-In 2007, she shared a Best Ensemble Cast at the Gotham Awards for Before the Devil Knows You're Dead, but it wasn't until Gone Baby Gone (2007) that she earned the ultimate recognition for a screen actress: an Academy Award nomination for Best Performance by an Actress in a Supporting Role.
+In 2007, she shared a Best Ensemble Cast at the Gotham Awards for Before the Devil Knows You're Dead , but it wasn't until Gone Baby Gone (2007) that she earned the ultimate recognition for a screen actress: an Academy Award nomination for Best Performance by an Actress in a Supporting Role.
 Since then, she's appeared alongside Angelina Jolie in Changeling (2008), Matt Damon in Green Zone (2010), and Michael Keaton in Birdman (2014).
+Between 2008 and 2011, she also had a reoccurring role on the popular TV series The Office as Holly Flax

-Ryan can recently been seen alongside Dwayne "The Rock" Johnson and Kevin Hart in the buddy cop comedy Central Intelligence (2016), alongside Bryan Cranston in the biopic The Infiltrator (2016), and in Monster Trucks (2017), starring Lucas Till.
+Amy appeared alongisde Dwayne "The Rock" Johnson and Kevin Hart in the buddy cop comedy Central Intelligence (2016), with Bryan Cranston in the biopic The Infiltrator (2016), and in Monster Trucks (2017), starring Lucas Till.
+Most recently, she returned to theaters in the drama Beautiful Boy (2018) with her Office co-star Steve Carell.

 Amy Ryan Filmography